scaleway/ultraviolet/README.md

 ---

-⚠️ This library is far from being ready.
+⚠️ This library is still WIP.
 We are actively working on it.
 Our goal is to have an easy to use UI system.
 This includes an exhaustive documentation, improved DX, confidence in testing and a lot of refactoring to have consistency across our components.

 ⚠️ We are going to break a lot of things towards V1.
-This library is not yet made to be used by external projects
+This library is not yet production ready.

-⚠️ We currently do not accept contributions from external contributors
+📝 You can still participate in its development and start contributing to it.

 ## Quick Start